Spay or Neuter surgery can have a profound positive impact on your pet overall health and well-being.

 Female pets also experience bothersome heat cycles if they are not spayed.
 After surgery, their nervous behavior could be eliminated, and you no longer have to worry about her escaping in search of a mate.

-We understand your pet is very much a part of your family.
-We treat every pet who comes to our clinic with compassion and care.
+At the Animal & Bird Medical Center of Palm Harbor, we understand your pet is very much a part of your family.
+Our professional veterinary staff will treat every pet who comes to our clinic with compassion and care.
 Your pet will be in the good hands of veterinary professionals who have years of experience.